Nicola-Carroll/CV/README.md

 ### Nerd stuff
 - I'm part of the Ladies of Code London network, which includes a weekly TDD mobbing session to practice katas in Python
-- I'm teaching myself Flask (Python Web Framework) in my spare time
+- I'm currently working on a solo project to really solidify my code quality when building a web-app
 - I love playing video games (so lockdown was in some ways a treat for me)

 ### Sporty stuff